OISF/suricata/doc/userguide/rules/meta.rst

 The format is::

-   requires: feature geoip, version >= 7.0.0
+   requires: feature geoip, version >= 7.0.0, keyword foobar

 To require multiple features, the feature sub-keyword must be specified multiple times::